WebAssembly/spec/proposals/gc/Overview.md

 Needs:
 * function pointers
 * (mutually) recursive function types
-* up & down casts
+* down casts

-The down cast for the closure environment is necessary because statically type checking it would require first-class generics and existential types.
+The down cast for the closure environment is necessary to go from the abstract closure type to the concrete.
+Statically type checking this would require (first-class) [type fields](#type-parameters-and-fields), a.k.a. existential types.

-Note that this example shows just one way to represent closures ("display closures").
+Note that this example shows just one way to represent closures (with flattened closure environment).
-WebAssembly should provide primitives that allow high-level language compilers to choose specific, efficient representations for closures in their source programs.
+The proposal provides all necessary primitives allowing high-level language compilers to choose other representations.

 An alternative is to provide [primitive support](#closures) for closures, e.g. a partial application operator.